The magazine of photography and ideas

 I had to call the security people at work to evaluate the situation and explain that Angela would never go into the house or have any direct contact with the subject.
 (We weren’t even thinking six feet yet.)
 We told her, “Don’t go in the house, photograph through the window, stay far away.”
 That shoot went really well—Angela made a startling picture of this person trapped in her home with a mask on.
 This was early on, when we had government leaders telling us we didn’t need to wear masks.
 But this woman was being really responsible, worried about other people and her son, quarantining in her bedroom, and depending on family and friends to bring her food.
 So it was a great story.

-We then decided to crash a bunch of covers around the world of people who either have COVID-19 and are stuck at home, or have a role as essential workers, like delivery people.
+We then decided to crash a bunch of covers around the world of people who either have COVID-19 and are stuck at home, or have some kind of role as essential workers, like delivery people.
 It was difficult in China, where they make everyone stay in quarantine.
 But in the UK, Iran, the United States, Brazil, and all of the other places where our photo department did shoots, we approached them the way Angela did.
 We had everyone shoot from a safe vantage point, a doorway or window, and it created a series that was very effective.
 One cover our deputy photo director, Andrew Katz, produced was by David Ryder, a Reuters photographer who works on the wires primarily in Seattle.
 He was photographing the nursing home in Kirkland, Washington, where there was one of the biggest outbreaks of COVID-19.
 David made a powerful photo of a middle-aged woman staring into the window of a nursing home and trying to talk to her mother, who was in bed inside.
 It was like Angela’s picture—this idea of being separated by glass and walls and space.

 Embser: Angela’s image strikes me as iconic.
 It’s a classic TIME magazine cover, quintessential TIME.
 And the others radiate outward into different styles.